keverw/BCExportAllPrivKeys/readme.md

 ## If you found this script helpful

 If this script was any help to you, feel free to donate BTC to me `12ASN4Rb4hDnzbjaQqdmK8MzRQcCiTDVBi`.
-I'd really appreciate for helping.
+I'd really appreciate that for helping.